Tim Tookey

 Timothy Raymond Tookey (born August 29, 1960) is a Canadian former professional ice hockey centre who played in the National Hockey League (NHL) for the Washington Capitals, Quebec Nordiques, Pittsburgh Penguins, Philadelphia Flyers and Los Angeles Kings.
+Tookey currently teaches entry level hockey in Reno, NV as well as coaches the Reno Ice Raiders, a Senior A FPHL team.

 Playing career

 Tookey was selected in the 5th round, 88th overall, by the Washington Capitals in the 1979 NHL Entry Draft.
 He played three years with the Portland Winter Hawks, and finished with 107 goals and 252 points.
 He led the American Hockey league in scoring during the 1986-1987 season with 124 points.
 He is fourth all time in AHL history 974 career points.
 Tookey was a former coach of the NorPac hockey team Yellowstone Quake.